+NOTE: CHARGE SHOULD ALWAYS BE CHECKED USING SUPERHEAT WHEN USING A PISTON AND SUBCOOLING WHEN USING TXV EQUIPPED INDOOR COIL TO VERIFY PROPER CHARGE.
 When opening valves with retainers, open each valve only until the top of the stem is 1/8" from the retainer.
 To avoid loss of refrigerant, DO NOT apply pressure to the retainer.
 When opening valves without a retainer remove service valve cap and insert a hex wrench into the valve stem and back out the stem by turning the hex wrench counterclockwise.
 Open the valve until it contacts the rolled lip of the valve body.

-NOTE: These are not back-seating valves.
+NOTE: These are not back-seating values.
 It is not necessary to force the stem tightly against the rolled lip.

-After the refrigerant charge has bled into the system, open the liquid service valve.
+Break vacuum by fully opening liquid service valve.
+After the refrigerant charge has bled into the system, open the suction service valve.
 The service valve cap is the secondary seal for the valve and must be properly tightened to prevent leaks.
 Make sure cap is clean and apply refrigerant oil to threads and sealing surface on inside of cap.
-Tighten cap finger-tight and then tighten additional 1/6 of a turn (1 wrench flat) to properly seat the sealing surfaces.
+Tighten cap finger-tight and then tighten additional 1/6 of a turn (1 wrench flat), or to the following specification, to properly seat the sealing surfaces.